SachaAttiach/SachaAttiach/README.md

 React Native Todo: https://github.com/SachaAttiach/TodoReactNative

-Some projects weren't vidoe recorded but are still on my repo.
+Some projects weren't video recorded but are still on my repo.

 Thanks for coming to my github and enjoy!